Upgrading to a New Phone? Here’s How to Prepare

 Switching platforms

-As you might expect, if you’re moving from one platform to the other transferring your info can be harder.
+As you might expect, if you’re moving from one platform to the other, transferring your info can be harder.
 Both iOS and Android have guides to help you switch, but you’ll need to watch for some items that won’t transfer when you upgrade to a new phone.

-Your old phone
+Reset your old phone

 Once you’ve reset your old phone, you can opt to donate it, sell it, or take advantage of a phone trade-in deal with your wireless carrier.